ELS-RD/anonymisation/README.md

 ## Commands to use the code

-This project uses [Python virtual environment](https://virtualenv.pypa.io/en/stable/) to manage dependencies without interfering with the those used by the machine.
+This project uses [Python virtual environment](https://virtualenv.pypa.io/en/stable/) to manage dependencies without interfering with those used by the machine.
 `pip3` and `python3` are the only requirements.
 To setup a virtual environment on the machine, install `virtualenv` from `pip3` and install the project dependencies (from the `requirements.txt` file).